nicoco007/DotNetBox.Docs/source/classes/dotnetbox.uploadfilecompletedeventargs.rst

 :index:`UploadFileCompletedEventArgs Class`
 ===========================================

-Arguments for the :doc:`UploadFileCompleted </events/dotnetbox.subapis.files.uploadfilecompleted>`  event.
+Arguments for the UploadFileCompleted event.

 Constructors
 ------------